 Introduction to Hive Installation

 As per Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
-Apache hive provides SQL like interface to query and processing a large amount of data called HQL (Hive query language).
-Apache hive runs on top of the Hadoop ecosystem and the data stored in the form of file means Hadoop distributed file system (HDFS).
+Apache hive provides SQL like interface to query and to process a large amount of data called HQL (Hive query language).
+Apache hive runs on top of the Hadoop ecosystem, and the data stored in the form of file means Hadoop distributed file system (HDFS).
 If it is not the case and you want to practice on hive while having windows on your system.
 What you can do is, Install the CDH machine on your system and use it as a platform to explore Hadoop.
-This will require a minimum of 4GB Ram on your system or You can have a CDH machine in your pen drive and use it.
+This will require a minimum of 4GB Ram on your system, or You can have a CDH machine in your pen drive and use it.

 Anyhow you can always have a solution to your question that maybe sooner than later.